HHusse/TimTour/README.md

 All this in one app.

 The backend of the app is made in C# .NET and the frontend in React Native.
 The database we use is SQL, for the UI/UX was made in Figma.

+The reason that we chose the “Most Creative Use of GitHub” subtrack was because we wanted to build a CI/CD pipeline using GitHub Actions but we didn’t have enough time.